 Hawai‘i Coral Restoration Nursery

-The Hawaiʻi Coral Restoration Nursery (HCRN) is a biosecure facility located at DAR’s Ānuenue Fisheries Research Center (AFRC) on Sand Island, O‘ahu, and is part of an innovative State of Hawaiʻi driven approach towards mitigating both planned (coastal development and dredging activities) and unplanned (vessel groundings and pollution spills) impact events on Hawaiian coral reefs.
-The HCRN uses small coral colonies to rapidly grow large colonies at a land-based coral nursery which are then outplanted to damaged and degraded reef areas.
+The Hawaiʻi Coral Restoration Nursery (HCRN) is located at DAR’s Ānuenue Fisheries Research Center (AFRC) on Sand Island, O‘ahu, and is part of an innovative State of Hawaiʻi driven approach towards mitigating both planned (coastal development and dredging activities) and unplanned (vessel groundings and pollution spills) impact events on Hawaiian coral reefs.
+The HCRN uses small corals to rapidly grow large coral colonies at a land-based coral nursery which are then outplanted to damaged and degraded reefs.
 More information about the HCRN’s fast-growth process, including sourcing corals, grow-out, and outplanting can be found in the links below.

 To protect the biodiversity of Hawaiian corals from the threat of extinction, the HCRN also houses part of the Rare Hawaiian Coral Ark, a multi-agency effort started at the HCRN in 2015, which preserves a live repository of rare, uncommon, and endemic Hawaiian coral species.
-In the event that a rare species of Hawaiian coral goes extinct in the wild, the HCRN has the ability to grow representatives of that species held in the Ark and reintroduce them back into their native habitat, restoring the coral population and staving off extinction.
-More information about the HCRN’s Rare Hawaiian Coral Ark and existing project to prevent the localized extinction of an extremely rare species of Hawaiian coral can be found in the link below.
+In the event that a rare Hawaiian coral species goes extinct in the wild, the HCRN has the ability to grow representatives of that species held in the Ark and reintroduce them back into their native habitat.
+More information about the HCRN’s Rare Hawaiian Coral Ark can be found below.

 Coral restoration in Hawaiʻi presents several unique challenges.
-Due to Hawaiʻi’s geographic isolation, it has one of the highest rates of endemism of any ecosystem worldwide; this includes both corals and coral reef-associated organisms, such as fish, invertebrates, and limu (algae).
-This means that much of the incredible marine life can be found nowhere else in the world, giving those agencies tasked with protecting that marine life a huge responsibility to act in the best interest of the environment.
-Additionally, compared to many other reef systems in the world, Hawaiʻi has some of the slowest growing corals, averaging 1-2 cm per year, compared to 10-20 cm per year in the Caribbean.
-Despite these challenges, coral restoration is incredibly important, since bleaching events, vessel groundings, coastal development, pollution, and climate change all pose serious threats to the coral reef community.
+Due to geographic isolation, Hawai‘i has one of the highest rates of endemism of any ecosystem worldwide; this includes both corals and coral reef-associated organisms such as fish, invertebrates, and limu (algae).
+This means that much of this incredible marine life cannot be found anywhere else in the world.
+Additionally, compared to many other reef systems in the world, Hawaiʻi has some of the slowest growing corals, with most reef-building corals growing 1 – 2 cm per year, compared to 10 – 20 cm per year in the South Pacific and the Caribbean.
+These challenges highlight why coral restoration is incredibly important as bleaching events, vessel groundings, coastal development, pollution, and climate change all pose serious threats to the coral reef community.

-Because coral reefs contain so many unique and geographically restricted organisms, coral restoration demands a high level of knowledge about coral reef ecology and professional coral husbandry.
-For these reasons, and in compliance with laws governing Hawaiian corals as a natural resource, the HCRN adheres to protocols it has developed through years of experience studying, growing, and restoring Hawaiian reefs.
-The HCRN focuses on growing large corals, between 40-100 cm, and has an outplant survival rate of over 95%.
+Because coral reefs host many unique organisms, coral restoration demands a high level of knowledge about coral reef ecology and professional coral husbandry.
+For these reasons, and in compliance with laws governing Hawaiian corals as a natural resource, the HCRN adheres to protocols developed through years of experience studying, growing, and restoring Hawaiian reefs.
+The HCRN focuses on growing large corals, between 40 – 100 cm.
 Larger coral colonies provide far more ecological services and functions on a reef than small coral colonies, such as:

 • Greater reduction in wave energy